-You will require this accreditation if you intend to provide out-of-home care services for children and young people in New South Wales.
-Out-of-home care programs provide care to children and young people who may not be able to live safety at home or who have been placed in someone else's care by the NSW Children's Court (statutory out-of-home care) or by the parents (voluntary out-of-home care).
+Out-of-home care programs provide care to children and young people who may not be able to live safely at home or who have been placed in someone else's care by the NSW Children's Court (statutory out-of-home care) or by the parents (voluntary out-of-home care).

-There are two types of out-of-home care services that require accreditation:
+There are two types of out-of-home care services:

-- Statutory out-of-home care is provided to children and young people for at least 14 days when the Children's Court makes an order or the young person is designated a 'protected person'
+- Statutory out-of-home care is provided to children and young people for at least 14 days when the Children's Court makes an order, or the young person is designated a 'protected person' (accreditation)

-- Voluntary out-of-home care is arranged between a parent and an organisation when there are no concerns for the child's safety.
+- Voluntary out-of-home care is arranged between a parent and an organisation when there are no concerns for the child's safety (registration).